andrew-fcx/otel-grpc-demo/README.md

 pip install -r requirements.txt opentelemetry-instrument --service_name grpc-client-py python app.py
 ```

+Note, that the install of the `requirements.txt` file takes care of all the dependencies needed, but for a new project, the OpenTelemetry tooling intelligently installs what is needed to auto instrument.

+For a new project you could `pip install opentelemetry-distro` which installs the `opentelemetry-bootstrap` and `opentelemetry-instrument` tools.
+The by running `opentelemetry-bootstrap -a install`.
+This will download what ever instrumentation libraries you need depending on the frameworks already installed in your environment.
+In the case of this project, we are using `grpc` so the `opentelemetry-instrument-grpc` library was installed for us.

 The protocol buffer file is already compiled but can be recompiled with